Now we have GDPR in hand (or not) … get ready for new e-privacy regulations

 You may have more to do

-The new eprivacy regulation will replace the Privacy and Electronic Communications Directive 2002, and is expected to come into force sometime this year, with organisations likely to have a one-year transitional period to become compliant.
+The new e-privacy regulation will replace the existing Privacy and Electronic Communications (EC Directive) Regulations 2003 and is expected to come into force during 2019, with the European Data Protection Board, calling for swift implementation.

 Contact us for a review of your data protection position

-The message is clear – if you are breathing a sigh of relief and hoping that the imperative to take action around data protection came and went with the 25th May deadline – then you need to think again.
-Even having everything lined up for GDPR is no guarantee that you will be covered for the new eprivacy regulations.
+The message is clear – if you are breathing a sigh of relief and hoping that the imperative to take action around data protection came and went with the 25th May launch date – then you need to think again.
+Even having everything lined up for GDPR is no guarantee that you will be covered for the new e-privacy regulations.